By Leonard Williams

 Routine: The study plan works best when it's routine.
 GED test candidates best benefit from daily study, with short and longer study sessions.
 Still, the most important practice is to make study a frequent habit.

-Once you feel you’ve mastered new knowledge and skills and strengthened your existing skills assess again.
+Once you feel you've mastered new knowledge and skills and strengthened your existing skills, assess again.
 Use another practice GED test online, or a paper-and-pencil GED practice test.
-Like your first assessment, your GED testing scores will predict your GED results, so you’ll know if you’re really ready to get GED testing dates, or if you need more instruction, application, and further work and study to build knowledge and improve thinking skills.
+Like your first assessment, your GED test scores will predict your GED test results, so you'll know if you're really ready to get GED test dates, or if you need more instruction, application, and further work and study to build knowledge and improve thinking skills.

 GED test prep is a major undertaking.
 By using these easy and essential steps, you'll learn exactly what you need to earn this important education and career credential.

 - For additional study tips and test information, and to get free online GED test resources, visit http://www.passGED.com.